Pets on a Train

-You can travel by train with up to two dogs, cats and other small animals free of charge, providing staff and passengers are not inconvenienced or endangered.
-You will incur a charge, on top of your train fare, if you need to travel with more than the maximum number of dogs, cats and other small animals.
+You may travel with up to two dogs, cats or other small animals free of charge, providing the staff and other passengers are not inconvenienced or endangered in any way.
+If a fellow passenger